Read further to find out how to improve your SEO by fine-tuning your website’s user experience!

 How to combine UX and SEO to make your website better

 Adjust the number of pages and subpages in your navigation.
-This can help Google analyze your website better and therefore it will be rated as highly readable and easy to handle.
 This will not only help with Search engine optimization, but your customers will also be able to use your website more confidently.
-Learn more about Website information architecture and how to properly structure and categorize content on your website.
+Learn more about Website anatomy and how to properly structure and categorize content on your website.

 Tools such as Card Sorting or Tree Testing can be of great service here.
 With the help of your customers, you can manage subsections, ask users to categorize content the way they feel is right and so much more.
 If you don’t know how such a thing works, you can use our Card Sorting Demo or Tree Testing Demo.
 They explain everything in detail to help you understand how these two tools work.